-However, anyone who’s used a satellite navigation system can probably recall a time when the technology was not entirely accurate, had no signal or could not locate an address.
-So, can the same be said about vehicle tracking?
+However, anyone who’s used a SatNav can probably recall a time when the technology was not entirely accurate, had no signal, or could not locate an address.
+So, can the same be said about GPS when it’s used for vehicle tracking?
 Let’s examine the facts.

-Vehicle tracking works on the basis of GPS technology.
-At any moment in time, there are at least four satellites orbiting the earth which transmit a constant time and location signal.
-The vehicle tracker picks up this signal and is able to calculate its exact latitude and longitude.
+GPS technology is the foundation of vehicle tracking.
+At any moment in time, there are at least four satellites orbiting the earth, which each transmit a constant time and location signal.
+A vehicle tracking device picks up this signal, and is able to calculate its exact latitude and longitude using it.

-This information is then sent via a mobile phone network to a secure remote location or user where the location of the vehicle is displayed on a mapping system.
+This information is then sent, via a mobile phone network, to a secure remote location or user (that’s you, if you’re the fleet manager), where the location of the vehicle is displayed on a mapping system.
 The whole process only takes a few seconds and multiple vehicles can be displayed on one system.

 How Accurate Is GPS?

-The vast majority of vehicle trackers can pinpoint the location of a car or van to a three metre radius.
-Some systems are even more accurate and have just a one metre radius, yet even the ability to track a vehicle to within three metres is widely regarded as impressive.
+So, is GPS accurate?
+The answer is yes – but just how accurate is it?
+Well, the vast majority of vehicle trackers can pinpoint the location of a car or van to a three-metre radius.
+That’s impressive enough, though some systems are even more accurate and can track a vehicle to within a one-metre radius.
+Yes, GPS vehicle tracking is about as accurate as it’s possible to get.

 What Can Affect GPS Accuracy?

 The accuracy of GPS tracking can be affected by various factors.
 The quality of your GPS receiver is a big one – so if high-accuracy GPS is important to you, you'll want to invest in the right device.
 Take a look at our list of the most accurate GPS tracking units for vehicles below for inspiration!

 Other factors that can affect accuracy include the position of the satellites at the time the recording was made, the weather, and the characteristics of the landscape in which the vehicle’s travelling.
 GPS tracking data can be compromised by: